 Learners who have completed the Welsh Baccalaureate may have completed units or short course which will provide underpinning knowledge towards the Apprenticeship, this will be assessed during an initial assessment allowing RPL where appropriate.
 Progression opportunities onto the Game and Wildlife Management Apprenticeship also exist for adult learners who have experience within the game and wildlife management industry who are looking for a career change.

-Progression from the Game and Wildlife Management Apprenticeship the industry by progressing to other Higher Education courses such as a HNC/D, Foundation Degree (Fdg/FdSc) or Degree (BSc).
+Progression from the Game and Wildlife Management Apprenticeship

+Apprentices successfully completing the Apprenticeship have opportunities to progress within the industry by progressing to other Higher Education courses such as a HNC/D, Foundation Degree (Fdg/FdSc) or Degree (BSc).
 For those wanting to progress to Higher Education additional bridging courses may need to be undertaken dependent upon the university and the learner's previous experience and qualifications.
 Examples of courses available across the UK include: